MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/deployment/Deploying-dynamics-nav-client-clickonce.md

 1. Install Manifest Generation and Editing Tool (mage.exe) on your computer.

-  The mage.exe is installed with Visual Studio, Windows Software Development Kit (SDK) for Windows 8 or 8.1, and Windows 10 SDK.
-Microsoft Windows SDK for Windows 7 and the .NET Framework 4.
+  The mage.exe is installed with Visual Studio and Windows Software Development Kit (SDK) for Windows 10 SDK.
 The SDK contains a utility named mage.exe, which is required in several of the following steps.

   The mage.exe utility should be located in the equivalent of the following location:

-  `C:\\Program Files \(x86\)\\Microsoft SDKs\\Windows\\v10.0A\\Bin\\NETFX 4.6.1 Tools`
+  `C:\Program Files (x86)\Microsoft SDKs\Windows\v10.0A\bin\NETFX 4.8 Tools`

 2. (Optional) Obtain a code signing certificate.
 This is a certificate that is issued by a certification authority, and will enable you to sign the application in such a way that end users can see that the application is published by the expected provider and, for example, not by a phisher.

   1. If you do not already have a code signing certificate, you will have to obtain one from one of the certification authorities.
 For a list of certification authorities, see [Microsoft Technet](https://go.microsoft.com/fwlink/?LinkId=262163).
   2. You can also create a test certificate and use it for testing.
 For more information, see [How to: Create Your Own Test Certificate](https://msdn.microsoft.com/library/ff699202.aspx) or [New-SelfSignedCertificate](/powershell/module/pkiclient/new-selfsignedcertificate).
   3. For information about when it is acceptable to skip this step, see [Security Considerations](#Security).

 3. Install the ClickOnce Installer Tools: